 VR has made a significant leap in recent years, moving from heavy prototypes to mobile and affordable headsets.
 The number of sold devices is increasing and content is becoming more immersive and realistic.
 VR finds new ways of a practical and commercial application as well.
 For example, virtual reality in real estate that agencies and realtors may leverage to attract customers and reduce costs for visiting properties.

 From 2015 on VR has emerged as a new marketing tool in many industries, including real estate.
-Agencies begun to show multi-million dollar apartments and houses located in Los Angeles, New York City and Hamptons to potential buyers, via the Samsung Gear VR headset.
+Agencies began to show multi-million dollar apartments and houses located in Los Angeles, New York City, and Hamptons to potential buyers, via the Samsung Gear VR headset.

 Practical appeal of real estate VR

 Buying property for personal needs or business requires a lot of time and patience.
 It gets even tougher when the property and the customer are geographically distant.
 Virtual reality has the potential to save time and money for real estate preview, by visiting realty remotely.
 Any modern VR headset is capable of demonstrating such real estate virtual tours.
 That could be guided tours in 360-video format or interactive tours with free navigation throughout sites.

 VR can also assist the sales of property under construction.
 Marketers and real estate agents always struggle in advertising such housings because of lack of actual objects to see.
 And architectural 3D visualization allows seeing the future look of exterior or even interior designs.